stElmitchay/cf-eng/assignments/assignmentInstructions.md

 - After completing commit and push your changes
 - Create a Pull Request

-For more details on how to complete the task please follow the workshop on dev tools here : https://youtu.be/owDCWGFjBNs?si=rUcGr7HLdEzKVrEi
+For more details on how to work with git/github please follow the workshop on dev tools here : https://youtu.be/owDCWGFjBNs?si=rUcGr7HLdEzKVrEi